Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Background and related work

-Quantum gates, the building blocks of quantum circuits, are unitary operators that perform transformations on qubits.
-These gates, akin to classical logic gates, perform operations on qubits, preserving the quantum information encoded within them.
-Through the sequential application of quantum gates, quantum circuits manipulate qubit states to perform specific computational tasks.
+Quantum gates are unitary operators utilized to perform transformations on qubits.
+These gates, similarly to classical logic gates, perform operations on qubits, preserving the quantum information encoded within them.
+With the sequential application of quantum gates, quantum circuits manipulate qubit states to perform specific computational tasks.
 Various quantum gates, including Pauli matrices and the Hadamard gate are utilized in circuits to perform operations on qubits, enabling the creation of entangled states and the implementation of quantum algorithms.
-These gates, in conjunction with control operations, form the basis of quantum circuits, which can be represented graphically to illustrate the flow of quantum information and operations \cite{nielsen}.\\
+These gates, together with control operations such as the CNOT and CZ gates, form the basis of quantum circuits \citep{nielsen}.
+Those last kind of gates are utilized to generate entangled states.
+Multiple advantages on having entagled states can be mentioned, but particularly in the context of VQCs and Quantum Machine Learning, having a circuit with a strong entangling structure is capable to better cover the Hilbert space and to capture correlations in data (\cite{expressibility}). \\